vk-cs/docs-public/docs/en/intro/billing/concepts/balance/balance.md

 Parameters of the following services:

-- Cloud Containers (Kubernetes clusters of the new generation)
+- Managed Containers (Kubernetes clusters of the new generation)
 - Cloud Spark on ML Platform
 - [VK Data Platform](/ru/data-platform) (all services)
   {/cut}